Clay County IN Jail (ICE)

 The Clay Co Jail is a detention center located at 611 E Jackson St Brazil, IN which is operated locally by the Clay County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
 Clay County accepts inmates from surrounding towns, Brazil Police Department, and the US Marshal's Service.

-If you need information about a detainee that is housed at this facility, you may call (812) 448-9051 ext.
-131 between the hours of 8 a.m. and 4 p.m.
-When you call, please have the individual’s biographical information ready, including first, last and hyphenated names, any aliases he or she may use, date of birth and country of birth.
+If you require information about a detainee housed at this facility, you can contact us at (812) 448-9051 ext.
+131 during our operating hours from 8 a.m. to 4 p.m.
+Please be prepared to provide the individual’s biographical details, including their first name, last name, any aliases they may use, date of birth, and country of birth.

-Detainees cannot receive incoming calls.
-If you need to get in touch with a detainee to leave an urgent message, you must call (812) 448-9051 ext.
-131 and leave the detainee’s full name, alien registration number and your name and telephone number where you can be reached.
-The detainee will be given your message.
+Please note that detainees are unable to receive incoming calls.
+If you need to convey an urgent message to a detainee, you must call (812) 448-9051 ext.
+131 and provide the detainee’s full name, alien registration number, as well as your name and telephone number where you can be reached.
+We will ensure that the detainee receives your message promptly.

 Inmate Locator